wilfredinni/python-cheatsheet/blog/python-easy-args-kwargs.md

 I do not know about you, but every time I saw some function with `*args` and `**kwargs` as parameters, I'd get a little scared.
 I've even "used" them while doing some backend work with Django without understanding a thing.
 If you're a self-taught developer like me, I know you've been there too.

-A few months ago I decided to stop being lazy and started to research it.
-To my surprise, they were very easy to grasp when playing with the interpreter but not so much when reading about them.
+A few months ago, I decided to stop being lazy and started to research it.
+To my surprise, they were easy to grasp when playing with the interpreter, but not so much when reading about them.
 I wrote this post trying to explain [args and kwargs](https://www.pythoncheatsheet.org/#args-and-kwargs) the way I would have liked someone explained them to me.

 ## Basics